wisuja/laravel-resume-maker-chatbot-api/README.md

 # Resume Maker Chatbot Application API

 This is a project that I did when I was in my college studies.
 It is a resume maker application that was built using CI4 and Laravel.

-Built using Laravel 8 and Careerjet Public API.

-This is the API source code for Resume maker Chatbot Application
+This project utilizes [Careerjet Public API](https://www.careerjet.com/partners/api/) to search for jobs.

 ## Steps to run this application: